CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 ## Overview

-This section is the workshop's **collecting the data** job.
+This section of the workshop focuses on **collecting the data**.
 Once the sampling design is set ([Section 2](../02_Project_Planning/)), it's time for the field team to collect **sediment cores** at the planned locations.
-Here we cover the necessary equipment, tips for consistent coring, careful compaction measurement, and completing data sheets.
+Here we cover the necessary equipment, tips for consistent coring, compaction measurement, and completing data sheets.

 This section follows WWF-Canada's field guide (*Part 2: Obtaining Sediment Cores*, pp. 8–14 of the [Coastal Blue Carbon Field Guide](../Coastal-Blue-Carbon-Field-Guide-FINAL.pdf)), as well as some accompanying videos.
-The method shown is push (percussion) coring with a PVC pipe, a method that is commonly used in coastal ecosystems.
-Note that equipment requirements are similar for both salt marsh and seagrass ecosystems, and the method may need to be adapted for the conditions you are working in.
+The method shown is push (also known as percussion) coring with a PVC pipe, a cost-effective method that is commonly used in coastal ecosystems.
+Note that equipment requirements are similar for both salt marsh and seagrass ecosystems, and the methods may need to be adapted for the conditions you are working in.

-**⚠️ Important note — coring underwater.** The videos show coring in tidal marsh ecosystems, *above* the water table, whereas seagrass/eelgrass ecosystems tend to be fully covered by the tides — so coring typically takes place **underwater**.
+**⚠️ Important note — coring underwater.** The videos show coring in tidal marsh ecosystems, *above* the water table, whereas seagrass/eelgrass ecosystems tend to be fully covered by the tides, especially areas further from the coast, where coring takes place **underwater**.
 The good news: the method is essentially the same, with **one additional piece of equipment** to take those underwater samples (see [Equipment](#equipment), below).

 For more detailed information on push coring, please see the WWF-Canada *[Measuring Carbon in Coastal Sediments](../Coastal-Blue-Carbon-Field-Guide-FINAL.pdf)* (2026), p.8.